🕓 2025/3/31

 - Access: A short walk from Tenjin Station on the Fukuoka City Subway

-The appeal of Motsunabe lies in the unique, springy (puripuri) texture of beef or pork motsu (offal) and the powerful flavor created by the rich broth infused with garlic and chili peppers.
-The addition of vegetables like cabbage and nira (garlic chives) creates a harmonious balance of richness and sweetness.
-As it simmers, the umami from the motsu melts into the broth, deepening the flavor, allowing you to enjoy the changing taste as you eat.
+The appeal of Motsu Nabe lies in the distinctively springy texture of beef or pork offal and the robust flavor created by the rich broth seasoned with garlic and chili peppers.
+The addition of cabbage and chives brings a balanced harmony of richness and sweetness, and as the ingredients simmer, the umami of the offal dissolves into the broth, deepening the flavor and allowing you to enjoy evolving tastes with every bite.

-Furthermore, the custom of finishing the meal (shime) with chanpon noodles or zosui (rice porridge) adds to the satisfaction, preventing boredom and allowing you to experience deliciousness multiple times in one sitting.
-Combined with its high nutritional value and practicality as a stamina-boosting food, it has become a nationally beloved hot pot dish supported by a wide range of people, both as home cooking and a restaurant menu item.
+Furthermore, the tradition of finishing with champon noodles or rice porridge keeps you satisfied to the very last bite, offering multiple layers of deliciousness in a single meal.
+Combined with its high nutritional value and practicality as a stamina-boosting dish, Motsu Nabe has become a nationally beloved hot pot dish, supported by a wide range of people both as home cooking and a restaurant menu item.

 - Appeal: